-The Pressler-led Bulldogs found a degree of success that shocked the Division I lacrosse world in 2009, as Bryant faced off against such national powerhouse programs as Maryland, Virginia, Brown, Army, Penn and Loyola (Md.), earning a 10-5 overall record and recognition in both national polls throughout the inaugural campaign.
+One of the most well-respected bench bosses in the lacrosse community, Pressler and his Bulldogs started out the DI era with a bang, finding a degree of success that shocked the Division I lacrosse world in 2009.
+Bryant faced off against such national powerhouse programs as Maryland, Virginia, Brown, Army, Penn and Loyola, earning a 10-5 overall record and recognition in both national polls throughout the inaugural campaign.
 Pressler's Bulldogs earned key wins over opponents such as Penn (15-11), Lehigh (14-13), Bellarmine (14-4) and Dartmouth (12-9), en route to becoming the biggest upset story of the season.

-Entering the 2013 season, Bryant has posted an impressive 69-31 record in six seasons under Pressler, who boasts a career record of 299-132 in 28 seasons as a head coach with a 204-109 mark at the Division I level.
-He ranks among the nation's top 10 active coaches in both career victories and overall winning percentage and stands among the most winningest coaches of all time by both percentage and win count.
+Entering the 2015 season, Bryant has posted an impressive 93-47 record in eight seasons under Pressler, who boasts a career record of 322-149 in 30 seasons as a head coach with a 228-125 mark at the Division I level.
+Pressler ranks ninth all-time for career wins among all active coaches across all three NCAA divisions and 11th overall.
+He ranks fifth among active DI coaches and seventh in DI coaching history.

 Pressler has found success on every field on which he has set foot as a coach, and his efforts and contributions to lacrosse throughout his illustrious career were recognized once again in September 2008 when he was named head coach of the 2010 U.S. Men's National Team, a squad that would go on to win gold at the ILF World Championships in Manchester, England.
 Pressler served as an assistant with the national team in 2002, a team that also captured gold in the international tournament.